ElzaJose/TDK-RDKServiceDocs/userSettings.md

 <details>
 <summary>Developer Tips</summary>
 <br>
-Ensure to handle the case when the input string is not one of the predefined languages.
-Also, consider the scenario where the input string is empty or null.
+Ensure to handle the case when the presentation language is not among the specified ones.
+Also, consider the performance implications of frequently calling this API.
 </details>

 ### Parameters